 The WG's Wiki Index

-This group has a regular meeting on second Thursday each month, starting 8pm UTC.
+This group has a regular meeting on fourth Thursday each month, starting 8pm UTC.
 A meeting reminder with zoom ID will be emailed to this group ahead of each meeting.